kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

 The specific operation steps are as follows:

 1. Set the width, height, bit width, Black level Offset, and bayer pattern of the RAW image in area 1;
-1. Click the "Load" button to import sRGB reference files CC_Standard.cxf, 24-color card RAW image, gray wall background RAW image;
+1. Click the "Load" option to import color checker reference file CC_Standard.cxf(click "Load sRGB References"，this cxf file is located in  the director of calibration tool Canaan.Calibration.Samples\Data\), 24-color card RAW image(click "Load Color Checker Image"), gray wall background RAW image(click "Load Background Image");
+<br/>Import reference color checker, and you can also obtain the Lab values of customer reference through the "Load Lab Customer References" option under the "Load" option; Alternatively, you can use the "Load References Image" option under the "Load" option to access the reference color checker image file, and then select "Select Reference Color Checker" under the "Function" option.
+Move the mouse to control the crosshairs so that they are located at the center of the four corners color blocks.
+Click the mouse one by one to complete the area selection of the reference color checker.
 1. Click the "LSC" button to import the calibrated LSC parameter file;
 1. Configure calibration parameters;
     - Set up gamma